 Citizens form non visa exempt countries and people from visa exempt countries who wish to stay in South Africa for longer than the exemption period can apply for a South Africa Visit Visa.
-They allow visitors to enter for a maximum period of 90 days for tourism or business purposes.
+This visa allows visitors to enter for a maximum period of 90 days for tourism or business purposes.

 The fees and the visa requirements for a South African visit visa depend on the location of the embassy or consulate.

 The South Africa Business Visa allows eligible citizens to enter for a maximum period of 90 days to work or to invest in the South African economy.

 To invest or start a business it is necessary to complete a BI-1738 Form.
 There is also a prescribed financial capital contribution which investors need to make.